 Article 19 (2) of Regulation (EU) 913/2010 concerning a European rail network for competitive freight requires the Management Boards of the RFCs to monitor the performance of rail freight services on their respective freight corridors and publish the results once a year.

-To provide recommendations for using a set of KPIs commonly applicable to all RFCs, a joint RNE-RFC project team was first tasked with developing a guideline in 2015.
 The further development of commonly applicable KPIs was triggered by the Rotterdam Sector Statement of 2016.
-One of the priority projects defined on the basis of this document was to monitor the quality of freight services by means of implemented and shared KPIs.
-To meet this requirement, the sector developed certain proposals out of which those which were deemed feasible and could be agreed upon have been added to the list of commonly applicable KPIs.
+One of its priority projects was to monitor the quality of freight services by means of implemented and shared KPIs.
+To meet this requirement, the sector developed certain proposals and those which were proved feasible have been added to the set of commonly applicable RFC KPIs.

-These KPIs reflect the performance of each individual RFC in terms of capacity management, operations and market development.
-Therefore, when comparing the figures of various RFCs, the specificities of each one has to be considered.
-Each RFC may apply any additional KPIs, which are published in their annual reports on their websites and/or in the Customer Information Platform (CIP), where applicable.
+The KPIs reflect the performance of each individual RFC, therefore, when comparing the figures of various RFCs, the specificities of each one have to be considered.
+Each RFC may apply any additional KPIs, which are published in their annual reports on their websites and/or on the Customer Information Platform (CIP), where applicable.

 Please refer to the annual reports of the individual RFCs for comprehensive information concerning the figures and their analysis.
-In addition, you can find a more detailed description of each commonly applicable KPI in the RNE ‘Guidelines for Key Performance Indicators of Rail Freight Corridors’.
+In addition, you can find the description of each commonly applicable KPI in the RNE ‘Guidelines for Key Performance Indicators of Rail Freight Corridors’.